 Why partiality may be the most pervasive sin among Christians

-You know what may be the most common sin in the church today?
+You know what may be the most common and powerful sin in the church today?

 Partiality.